Master of Public Health (MPH)

 The 6-credit MPH practicum provides students focusing on population health with applied experience in health promotion and disease prevention.
 Examples include collaborations in planning, implementing and evaluating public health campaigns at federal agencies, state and local health departments, hospital settings, community health centers, social service agencies and non profit public health organizations.

 At the local, regional and national level, our healthcare system confronts new challenges in coping with the many changes in technology, information systems, financing and management.
 According to the U.S. Bureau of Labor Statistics, "Employment of medical and health services managers is expected to grow 32% from 2019 to 2029, much faster than the average for all occupations".
 The MPH concentration in Healthcare Management will prepare graduates to manage public health programs and organizations.
 Students will learn the conceptual, organizational, personnel and financial skills required for effective, but also compassionate and ethical, work performance.

-Graduates with a Master's degree in public health with an option in Healthcare Management will have advanced education in healthcare finance, law and ethics in healthcare, operations analysis and quality improvement, healthcare management and healthcare information systems.
+Graduates with a Master's degree in public health with an option in Healthcare Management will have advanced education in healthcare finance, quantitative methods, operations analysis and quality improvement, healthcare economics and healthcare information systems.
 They will be prepared to assume leadership positions in for-profit and non-profit public health and healthcare organizations.